-Since 1954, the Soviet Union was an active participant in the preparation of the International Geophysical Year (IGY), organized in 1957-1958.
-Right from the beginning, the program of this unprecedent international scientific event included the launch of an artificial satellite with a payload for conducting geophysical experiments on the Earth's orbit.
-The first Soviet missiles of the 1950-s allowed to perform solely suborbital flights.
+Since 1954, the Soviet Union has been an active participant in the preparation of the International Geophysical Year (IGY), organized in 1957-1958.
+Right from the beginning, the program of this unprecedented international scientific event included the launch of an artificial satellite with a payload for conducting geophysical experiments on the Earth's orbit.
+The first Soviet missiles of the 1950s allowed scientists to perform solely suborbital flights.
 And only by 1957, the R-7 ballistic missile, capable of launching an object into a circular orbit, had been developed.
-The first Soviet spacecraft, widely known as Sputnik-1, was launched on 04.10.1957.
+The first Soviet spacecraft, widely known as Sputnik 1, was launched on 4 October 1957.
 Its payload consisted only of two radio transmitters that continuously emitted signals on two frequencies.
-Receiving signals on different frequencies allowed the analysis of the radiowave propagation in the ionosphere.
-The second artificial satellite Sputnik-2 that was launched on 3.11.1957 had a more sophisticated scientific payload including instruments for registration of cosmic rays' and solar radiation parameters and an air-tight container for a biological experiment with a dog.
-In accordance with the program of the IGY the third Soviet spacecraft - Sputnik-3 - was launched on 15.05.1958.
+Receiving signals on different frequencies allowed the analysis of the radio-wave propagation in the ionosphere.
+The second artificial satellite Sputnik 2 that was launched on 3 November 1957 had a more sophisticated scientific payload including instruments for registration of cosmic rays and solar radiation parameters and an airtight container for a biological experiment with a dog.
+In accordance with the program of the IGY the third Soviet spacecraft - Sputnik 3 - was launched on 15 May 1958.
 Its payload weighed 968 kg and included equipment for 12 scientific experiments.
-Amongst other instruments was a unique self-orienting fluxgate magnetometer that performed first orbital measurements of the Earth's magnetic field total intensity (Petrukovich, 2009; Skuridin, 1975).
+Amongst other instruments was a unique self-orienting fluxgate magnetometer that performed the first orbital measurements of the Earth's magnetic field total intensity (Petrukovich et al., 2009; Skuridin, 1975).

-1 Satellite missions for magnetic field measurements
+2 Satellite missions for magnetic field measurements

-1.1 Kosmos-49
+2.1 Kosmos-49

-30 Since 1960-s the Soviet design office OKB-586 (currently - M.K.
-Yangel Yuzhnoye Design Office, Ukraine) initiated the development of a new experimental series of small-scale spacecraft, designated as DS (Dnepropetrovsk Satellite).
-The DS-series satellites had a unified platform with a standard on-board control system suite.
+Since the 1960s the Soviet design office OKB-586 (currently M. K. Yangel Yuzhnoye Design Office, Ukraine) has initiated the development of a new experimental series of small-scale spacecraft, designated DS (Dnepropetrovsk Satellite).
+The DS-series satellites had a unified platform with a standard onboard control system suite.
 In 1962 the launch of the first DS spacecraft started the Soviet space research program "Kosmos" under which a large number, over 2500, of various satellite missions have been performed.
 The payload of the spacecraft varied and, depending on the purpose, provided a wide range of scientific experiments: astronomical, astrophysical, geophysical, ionospheric, atmospheric, meteorite, radiation, etc. (Konyukhov, 2000).